 A company’s culture is like an individual’s personality, which includes factors such as beliefs, values, experiences, and underlying assumptions.
 These factors create a person’s behavior, just as they account for the behavior of people in a group.

-When coming up with your company culture definition, keep in mind that culture typically based on unspoken and unwritten rules.
+When coming up with your company culture definition, keep in mind that culture is typically based on unspoken and unwritten rules.
 So, what is company culture as it pertains to you?
 This is decided by you, your upper management, and the people they hire.
 By keeping your aspirations for your workplace culture in mind during the hiring and onboarding process, you’ll keep your vision afloat.

 The Values and Beliefs at GaggleAMP